-^(U Not a command character.
+^@ Not a command character.
 If it is typed as the first character of an insertion, it is replaced with the last text inserted, and the insert terminates.
 Only 128 characters are saved from the last insert; if more characters were inserted, the mechanism is not available.
-A $$ (u cannot be part of the file text due to the editor's implementation ^A Inused ^B Moves backward one page.
+A $$ cannot be part of the file text due to the editor's implementation ^A Unused ^B Moves backward one page.
 A preceding integer specifies the number of pages to move over.
-Two lines of continuity are kept if possible. $\hat{\mathbf{C}}$ Unused ^D As a command, scrolls forward one half of a page.
+Two lines of continuity are kept if possible. ^C Unused. ^D As a command, scrolls forward one half of a page.
 A preceding integer specifies the number of logical lines to scroll for each command.
 This integer is remembered for all future ^D and ^U commands.
 During an insert, ^D backtabs over autoindent white space inserted at the beginning of a line.
-This white space cannot be backspaced over ^F Exposes one more line at the bettom of the screen leaving the cursor at its present L Exposes one more line at the bottom of the screen, leaving the cursor at its present ^F Moves forward one page.
+This white space cannot be backspaced over. ˆΕ Exposes one more line at the bottom of the screen, leaving the cursor at its present position, if possible. ^F Moves forward one page.
 A preceding integer specifies the number of pages to move over.
-Two lines of continuity are kept if possible ^G Prints the name of the current file, whether it has been modified, the current line number, the number of lines in the file, and how much of the buffer you have already edited (expressed as a percentage) ^H (BS) Same as left arrow (see h).
+Two lines of continuity are kept if possible. ^G Prints the name of the current file, whether it has been modified, the current line number, the number of lines in the file, and how much of the buffer you have already ^H (BS) Same as left arrow (see h).
 During an insert, eliminates the last input character, backing over it but not erasing it.
-The character remains so you can see what you typed if you wish to type something only slightly different. ^I (TAB) Not a command character.
+The character remains so you can see what you typed if you wish to tupe something only slightly different. ^I (TAB) Not a command character.
 When inserted, it prints as some number of spaces.
 When the cursor is at a tab character, it rests at the last of the spaces which represent the tab.
-The spacing of tabstops is controlled by the tabstop option. ^J (LF) ^K Same as down arrow (see j).
-Unused ^I (FF) Causes the screen to be cleared and redrawn ^M (CR) Advances to the next line, at the first printable character on the line.
+The spacing of tabstops is controlled by the tabstop option. ^J (LF) Same as down arrow (see j). ŕΚ Unused. ^L (FF) ^M (CR) Causes the screen to be cleared and redrawn.
+Advances to the next line, at the first printable character on the line.
 If preceded by an integer, vi advances that many lines.
-During an insert, [^] M causes the insert to continue onto another line. ^N Same as down arrow (see i). ^O Unused. ŶΡ Same as up arrow (see k). ^Q Not a command character.
-In input mode, Q quote the next character, the same as V , except that some teletupe drivers do not allow Q to be seen by \overline{vi} .
+During an insert, [^] M causes the insert to continue onto another line ^N Same as down arrow (see i) ^O Unused ^P Same as up arrow (see k). ^Q Not a command character.
+In input mode, Q quote the next character, the same as V , avcent that some teletune driver do not allow Q to be seen by gi .
 Use V instead ^R Redraws the current screen, eliminating logical lines not corresponding to physical lines (lines with only a single @ character on them).
-On hardcopy terminals in open mode,

-^R retypes the current line.
+On hardcopy terminals in open mode, ^R retypes the current line.